 For those modular synth fanatics, pedals can provide an excellent alternative (and addition) to other modular synth effects.

-The Intellijel Pedal I/O 1U and Pedal I/O Jacks 1U (links to check the price at Intellijel) are a great example of synth modules that act as an interface between a modular synth rack and a guitar pedal(s).
+The Intellijel Pedal I/O 1U and Pedal I/O Jacks 1U (links to check the price at Intellijel) are great examples of synth modules that act as an interface between a modular synth rack and a guitar pedal(s).

 Pedal Effects Vs. Built-In Synthesizer Effects